 The primary source of revenue for all funds is State sources totaling \$354.9 million or 37.9% of all sources.
-The decrease in all revenue is primarily due to the increase for the SIA and a decrease to the Capital Projects Fund budgeted beginning fund balance due to the spend down of the 2014 Bond Measure.
+The decrease in all revenue is primarily due to the increase for the SIA and a decrease to the Capital Projects Fund budgeted beginning fund balance due to the spend down of the 2014 Bond Measure, as well as bond proceeds from a planned bond refinancing in June 2020.
 The second highest source of revenue totaling \$314.4 million or 33.6% is local revenue (property taxes).
-Other sources (beginning fund balance and transfers)

-totaling \$213.8 million or 22.7% is the third major funding source.
+Other sources (beginning fund balance and transfers) totaling \$213.8 million or 22.7% is the third major funding source.
 Together, state, local and other sources comprise \$883.1 million or 94.2% of all sources.